• Home

 bag of fideo

-Heat up 2 tablespoons of oil in a skillet over medium heat.
+Heat up a little oil in a skillet over medium heat.

 Once the oil is hot add the fideo.